Venues

 Five Fish Venues for Brown & Rainbow Trout and Roach & Perch

-Daily and weekly permits can be purchased from The Sports Shop, 86 George Street, Stranraer, Tel: 01776 702705, where quality tackle and bait can also be obtained.
-Availability of these in 2022 will depend on Scottish government covid restrictions.
+Daily and weekly permits may be purchased from The Sports Shop, 86 George St. Stranraer (01776702705).
+Quality tackle and bait can be obtained here.

 Magillie- DG9 8NY